yettyo/DeliveryDriver/README.md

 # DeliveryDriver

 #Announcement!
 You can now play this game on your web browser!
-Click the link here [Delivery Driver 1.0](https://yettyo.github.io/DeliveryDriver/Build1/index.html)
+Play the game here!
+[Delivery Driver 1.0](https://yettyo.github.io/DeliveryDriver/Build1/index.html)
 > Controls: Arrow Keys for movement
 > Goal Of The Game:  Deliver 10 packages to the customers separated across the map.